czechmate777/assignment2/drunkbot/README.md

 response> You really need to try **go**.
 It goes great with scotch.
 </code></pre>

- * Sockets (15 points)
+ * **Sockets (15 points)**<br>
-  * Sockets were implemented to allow DrunkBot to talk to another DrunkBot, or any other bot using the same system.
+  Sockets were implemented to allow DrunkBot to talk to another DrunkBot, or any other bot using the same system.
 A simple IP-based system was implemented to allow the user of the client side to type in the address of the server.
 Output and input is passed as objects, as this proved to be the most efficient solution.
  Sample Output:
 <pre><code>Act as client using sockets?
 yes